The polarized photon distribution function: Computation

 In the high-$Q^2$ region, where $Q^2>Q_{\text{per}}^2$ and $W^2>W^2_{\text{res}}$, the perturbative approach is applicable for computing the structure functions.
 As shown above for the ``MS conversion" we use the LO approximation for $g_1$, i.e., Eq.(\ref{eq:g1LO}).
 On the other hand, for $g_1$ in the ``Physical" term, Eq.(\ref{eq:photonpf}), we employ the QCD+QED calculation described in \cite{deFlorian:2023zkc}, using the DSSV pPDF set evolved with QED corrections.
 Certainly, for computing $g_1$, we initially require the photon pPDF.
 As a first approximation, we employ a toy model $\Delta\gamma=x \, \gamma$ \cite{deFlorian:2023zkc}, using $\gamma$ from the NNPDF set \cite{Bertone:2017bme}.
 Since the contribution of $\Delta \gamma$ to $g_1$ is small, within the order we are working, it does not significantly affect the final result when calculating the photon pPDF with Eq.(\ref{eq:photon}).
 In addition, for $g_2$, we apply the Wandzura-Wilczek relation \cite{Wandzura:1977qf}, i.e.,

 Given that it is an approximation of twist-2, we expect that this relation works well at high-$Q^2$.
 In Fig.\ref{fig:g2_wanzura}, we illustrate the combination of data from SLAC \cite{E143:1998hbs,E155:1999eug,E155:2002iec} and HERMES \cite{HERMES:2011xgd} with the constraint $Q^2>2 \gev$ (blue circles) and the Wandzura-Wilczek relation (red curve).
-We can appreciate that the model approximates with a good agreement the data.
+We can appreciate that the model satisfactorily approximates the data.
 It will allow us to evaluate $g_2$ in areas where there is no available data.